Hi, Home-Ec 101,

 Keep in mind, this is just a brief overview and should not be used to cram for your microbiology exam.

 First, we have our good friend E.coli.
 This guy is actually a diverse range of bacteria.
-Just like people, some are helpful and friendly, and then there are a few who are not.
-Infectious strains of E. coli can be transferred on produce, by people who are sick, and on raw meat.
-An E. coli infection is generally mild–but don’t tell someone currently suffering that diarrhea and cramps are “mild”– an adult will usually recover in about a week.
+Like people, some are helpful and friendly, and then there are a few who are not.
+Infectious strains of E. coli can be transferred on produce, by sick people, and on raw meat.
+An E. coli infection is generally mild—but don’t tell someone currently suffering that diarrhea and cramps are “mild”—an adult will usually recover in about a week.
 However, children and the elderly take a little longer and are more likely to develop complications that affect the kidneys.

 Next up, we have Sal. . . you know, salmonella?
 This bacteria is associated strongly with chickens’ intestinal tract, and contamination can occur from the meat or eggs.
 These nasty bacteria also produce diarrhea and cramps.
 Salmonellosis is a bit more severe, and it can take a bit longer for everything to return to normal and reactive arthritis is a potential complication.
 Again, young children and the elderly are more at risk with this bacteria.
 A word of warning, reptiles are also known carriers of salmonella, and generally, young children and infants should be kept away from them.